 The Mekong River or ‘Mother of Rivers’ flows a distance of 2,983 miles from the Tibetan Plateau into southern China’s province of Yunnan, Myanmar, Laos, Thailand, Cambodia and Vietnam.
-These countries make up what is referred to as the Greater Mekong Subregion (GMS).
+These countries make up East and Southeast Asia.

-Tearfund is focusing on an area within the GMS, where the borders of China, Myanmar, Thailand and Laos meet – referred to here as the Mekong subregion.
+Tearfund is focusing on an area within East and Southeast Asia, where the borders of China, Myanmar, Thailand and Laos meet – referred to here as the East and Southeast Asia.